lesleyrs/Client3/README.md

 For all consoles you have to move the `cache/` `Roboto/`, `SCC1_Florestan.sf2`, and `config.ini` to sdcard (config needed as we can't pass cli args, but can be empty).

 TODO: 3ds/wiiu/switch have an option to build with romfs (read-only memory file system) which won't require an sdcard.
-Would have to build the config into the binary though.
+Would have to build the config into the binary or load from sd card still.

 TODO: on wii use the remaining wiimote buttons for switching views due to the entire game not fitting in 640x480 and same for 3ds at 320x240